 - 1 cup buckwheat flour

-- Pour the batter on to a hot non-stick pan over medium heat.
-Keep it thin and on the small side.
+- Pour the batter onto a hot non-stick pan over medium heat.
+Keep it thin and on the smaller side.